Dicke State Generation and Extreme Spin Squeezing via Rapid Adiabatic Passage

-One common method of creating collective entanglement is through an effective ``one-axis twisting'' (OAT) Hamiltonian~\cite{kitagawa1993squeezed}, often engineered by exploiting the nonlinear interaction between the atoms and the light inside a cavity~\cite{schleier2010squeezing, leroux2012unitary, braverman2019near, ColomboNP2022, LiPRXQ2022}.
+One common method for creating collective entanglement is through an effective one-axis twisting (OAT) Hamiltonian~\cite{kitagawa1993squeezed}, often engineered by exploiting the nonlinear interaction between the atoms and the light inside a cavity~\cite{schleier2010squeezing, leroux2012unitary, braverman2019near, ColomboNP2022, LiPRXQ2022}.
 That Hamiltonian squeezes the quantum state quasiprobability distribution, creating non-classical correlations that reduce the variance of one measurement quadrature while increasing the variance in the orthogonal direction.
 Thus, squeezing can enhance precision in Ramsey interferometric measurements~\cite{MaPR2011}.
-However, to create states that provide HL scaling, additional control is required.
 The maximum metrological gain in the context of Ramsey interferometry is achieved with particular squeezed states known as extreme spin squeezed (ESS) states~\cite{bloch2004control, toth2014quantum, sorensen2001entanglement, CarrascoPRA2022}.
-We consider the dynamics of the system in the Dicke basis, that is, the set of eigenstates $\ket{S, m}$ of the operator $\Op{S}_z$.
+We consider the dynamics of the system in the Dicke basis, the set of eigenstates $\ket{S, m}$ of the operator $\Op{S}_z$.
 In general, ESS states are a superposition of Dicke states, but as the squeezing increases, they gravitate to a single Dicke state.

 Collective rotations generate transitions between Dicke states, which in combination with applications of the OAT Hamiltonian steer the $N$-atom system towards the desired ESS states.
 One widely used control scheme is to use a fixed-area resonant pulse scheme, that is, a train of Rabi pulses~\cite{ChiowPRL2011, KovachyN2015}.
 Precise control of the pulse power and duration is required for this method to be effective, since errors accumulate with the pulse train~\cite{Goerz2023Robust}.